chilearningcode/Power-BI-Market-Expansion-Analysis/README.md

 ### Dataset
 [🧷link to the dataset](https://drive.google.com/drive/folders/1oGbuHPBQECXKUcbhjuYOgk-ZH55Uau-g?usp=drive_link)

 ## II.
-Insights and Recommendations (cần chỉnh sửa insight, đưa ra insights có liên kết với Northstar metric)
+Insights and Recommendations
 The business demonstrates robust growth, with a Month-on-Month (MoM) **growth rate of about 4%**.
 The **average profit margin stands at 12%**, and the **successful order rate is approximately 95%**.

 APAC is currently the largest contributor to revenue, while Canada is the smallest.
 However, **the profit margins from the Canadian market** are significantly higher compared to other markets **(26.6%)**.